-Ep.92: Enhance Your Brain with Dr. Daniel Amen
+Ep.92: Enhance Your Brain Interview with Dr. Daniel Amen

 It’s time to discover how to achieve optimal brain health!
 Dr. Daniel Amen, a brain expert, joins us today.
 Dr. Amen has helped millions of people change their brains and lives through his health clinics, best-selling books, products and public television programs.
 He is one of America’s leading psychiatrists and brain health leaders.
 He has authored or coauthored 70 professional articles and more than 30 books, including New York Times mega-bestseller Change Your Brain, Change Your Life.
 He has appeared on numerous television shows including Dr. Phil, Larry King, Dr. Oz, The Doctors, and The View.